 Where are the nearest shops and restaurants?

 The village shop is a few minutes walk and as well as all the basics, sells fresh fruit and vegetables and meat, the majority sourced locally.
 It has a cafe attached for coffee, tea and light meals.
 There are two pubs which cater for lunch and dinner and some great pubs restaurants a short drive away.
 I give you details of all of these in my folders of useful information left for you in the cottage and in my Hostfully online guide.
 The local 'gastro-pub' The Howard Arms, offers a 10% discount to our visitors.
-It is advised that you book a table in advance at weekends and at other busy times of year and particularly in these Covid times.
+It is advised that you book a table in advance at weekends and at other busy times of year.

-There are many interesting shops in Shipston on Stour and Chipping Campden (Shipston is better for food), both just over 4 miles away and Waitrose supermarket 6 miles away, probably the easiest option as there is parking right outside.
+There are many interesting shops in Shipston on Stour and Chipping Campden (Shipston is better for food), both just 4-5 miles away and Waitrose supermarket 6 miles away, probably the easiest option as there is parking right outside.
 Stratford upon Avon of course has several supermarkets (Tesco, Morrisons and Aldi) and is 7.5 miles.

 Do the owners live nearby?

 Yes, we live very close.
 Just across a courtyard. in the house opposite.
 However, we make huge efforts not to be intrusive and we are on hand for all the minor mishaps - we have taken people to the doctor, jump started cars, provided advice for countrywide trips, given parking directions in strange towns etc. etc. And if any equipment should fail while you are staying, we are nearly always on hand to see to its replacement or repair.
 If I am having a productive period in the garden, in the summer, I leave you organically grown vegetables and fruit on your doorstep (but no promises as I never know what the birds will steal or the weather will ruin)and I am cutting back on the work in the garden so I have much less than I used to.